Javonte Green: College career

 Green played for four seasons as a member of the Radford Highlanders.
 Green entered the starting lineup as a freshman, averaging 10.2 points, 6.7 rebounds and 1.4 steals per game and was named to the Big South Conference's All-Newcomer team.
 As a sophomore, his first full season as a starter, Green led the Highlanders with 14.6 points and 8.1 rebounds per game and was named Second Team All-Big South.
-He was named First Team All-Big South after averaged 16.9 points, 8.1 rebounds and 1.9 steals per game while setting the school single season record for steals with 68 in his junior season.
+He was named First Team All-Big South in his junior season after averaging 16.9 points, 8.1 rebounds and 1.9 steals per game, while also setting the school single season record for steals with 68.
 As a senior, Green averaged 15.4 points, nine rebounds, and 1.9 steals and was again named First Team All-Big South as well as the conference Defensive Player of the Year.
 Green finished his collegiate career as Radford's career leader in rebounds (1,064), steals (245), and games played (133) and second all-time in scoring with 1,911 points.
 On November 28, 2021, his number 2 jersey was retired by the school.